 The SECCHI POC will connect to the MOC over a non-secure Internet socket during real-time contact with the spacecraft to receive housekeeping and science telemetry.
-During normal operations, approximately 3% of the science only house-keeping and beacon data will be available in real-time to the POC.
+During normal operations, only house-keeping and beacon data will be available in real-time to the POC.

-Playback data will be retrieved from the MOC in the same way as the real-time data.
-The playback data are available at the MOC beginning approximately one (1) hour three (3) hours after reception by the MOC for 30 days after reception.
-The MOC also will prepare a preliminary cleaned and merged playback data (Level-0) for downloading via FTP by the POC between one (1) and seven (7) days24 hours after reception by the MOC the end of a pass.
-The final A second, final set of Level-0 files will be produced 30 days after reception.
+Playback data may be retrieved from the MOC in the same way as the real-time data.
+The playback data are available at the MOC beginning approximately three (3) hours after reception by the MOC until 30 days after reception.
+The MOC also will prepare a preliminary cleaned and merged playback data (Level-0) for downloading via FTP by the POC 24 hours after the end of a pass.
+A second, final set of Level-0 files will be produced 30 days after reception.